peterb12/A-Tour-Of-Haskell/Week3.md

 #### Homework 4: Convert a string of nucleotides
 BEFORE YOU BEGIN: Go back to last week's lesson, copy your answer from Homework 2 Week 2 (your `nucleotidePattern` function), and paste it into the spot in your homework labeled "PASTE HERE".

-Then, complete the function `convertDNA` by writing a recursive function that takes a string of letters representing nucleotides and converts them into their complement (so, if the input string was `TTGG`, you'd get back `AACC`).
+Then, complete the function `convertDNA` by writing a recursive function that takes a list of chars representing nucleotides and converts them into their complement (so, if the input list was `['T', 'T', 'G', 'G']`, you'd get back `['A', 'A', 'C', 'C']`).
 You should NOT need to touch your nucleotidePattern program other than pasting it into your class program.

 #### Homework 5: Thinking about things

 Pick ONE of these two exercises (A or B) and do it.
 You don't have to do both.

 (A)
-Once all your tests are passing, look at your answers for Homework 3, 4, and 5.
-Write a post on Google Classroom describing (in your own words) what parts of them are similar to each other.
+Once all your tests are passing, look at your answers for Homework 2, 3, and 4.
+Write a post on Google Classroom (answer to the Homework 5 question) describing (in your own words) what parts of them are similar to each other.
 Are there aspects of them that seem different?
 Somewhat similar?
 Somewhat identical?
 What are they?
 Could you write one program that solved all three problems (or solved the hard parts of those problems?
 Why or why not?

 (B) Think of the list `[5, 6, 2]`.
 Imaging you applied the function `myProduct` to that list:  `myProduct [5, 6, 2]`.
-Write a post on Google Classroom describing the exact steps the program went through.
+Write a post on Google Classroom (answer to the Homework 5 question)describing the exact steps the program went through.
 Specifically, identify each time the function `myProduct` is called - what argument was passed into it each time, and what did it return?
 Since this will get confusing very fast, identify each function call with a unique emoji when talking about it.